Osea Kolinisau

 Osea Kolinisau, OF (born 17 November 1985) is a Fijian rugby union player who plays for Old Glory DC of Major League Rugby (MLR).
 He captained the Fiji Sevens side to their first olympic gold medal in the 2016 Rio Olympics.
+He is currently the coach of Fiji Mens Sevens Rugby.

 Early life and education

 Kolinisau was born in Suva, Fiji.
 He attended Ratu Sukuna Memorial School, where he started playing rugby.
 He went on to play club rugby for Covenant Brother Rugby Club and in the 2012 Coral Coast Sevens tournament, for the Serevi Selects.